SalesforceLabs/pop/docs/index.md

 ![POP Logo](img/pop-logo_320px.png "POP")

 # Overview
-In POP, programs are organized lists of outreaches where agents can follow an easy to use script when making an outreach to a contact.
-Once finished, the agent can record awareness, comments, statuses, and sentiment and then automatically retrieve the next contact to make an outreach to.
+POP allows you to organize a lists of contacts into a program where agents can then follow an easy to use script to make outreaches to every contact.
+Before an outreach is finished, the agent can record useful information such as awareness, comments, statuses, and sentiment.
+Once an outreach is finished, the next outreach is automatically retrieved making it quick and easy to make your customers aware of your programs.

 # Installation